maurusian/sudoku/README.md

 ## Overview
 This program implements a backtracking algorithm to solve Sudoku puzzles, and also to generate random Sudoku puzzles of any desired size.
 Obviously, the larger the size of the puzzle, the more time it will take to solve or generate.
 The full rules of Sudoku are impemented if the board size is a perfect square.
-For composite numbers, the third Sudoku rule is implemented with rectangles instead of squares, by choosing a rectangle of sides a and b, such that a*b = the size of the board, and if a is the smallest of a and b, a will be counted on rows, while b will be counted on columns.
+For composite numbers, the third Sudoku rule is implemented with rectangles instead of squares, by choosing a rectangle of sides a and b, such that a x b = the size of the board, and if a is the smallest of a and b, a will be counted on rows, while b will be counted on columns.
 For board sizes that are prime numbers, only rows and columns are checked.

 Generated puzzles must evidently have a single solution to be valid.
 Once a puzzle is created, it can be drawn on canvas, and exported as a Postscript file.
 This file can then be converted to another format (image, PDF, etc).
 An implementation where the puzzle is exported